 Sometimes you need fresh air.
-From parks with playgrounds to nature trails with historical significance, here in Bradenton we have an abundance of parks & walking trails that will be just what you need to have a great time outdoors.
+From parks with playgrounds to nature trails with historical significance, there is an abundance of Bradenton parks & walking trails that will be just what you need to have a great time outdoors.

 Where: 12301 Manatee Ave W, Bradenton, FL 34209